What Is An Open Relationship Between Romantic Partners?

 The right relationship for you

 The decision to start a non-monogamous partnership is often personal.
 Because no two couples are the same, what works for one might not work for another.
-Reflection may be beneficial if you are interested in starting an open partnership.
+Reflection may be beneficial if you are interested in starting an open partnership in a healthy manner.
 Consider asking yourself and your partner the following questions:

 • Are my partner and my communication skills strong?
 Are we able to be open and honest with each other?